apollo

 Diet & Lifestyle Advise

-Do regular exercise, which can help lower anxiety by releasing endorphins and improving your sleep.
+• Engage in regular exercise, which can help lower anxiety by releasing endorphins and promoting better sleep.

-Include a diet rich in whole grains, vegetables and fruits.
-This is a healthier option than eating a lot of simple carbohydrates found in processed foods.
+• Include a diet rich in whole grains, vegetables and fruits.
+This is a healthier option than consuming a high amount of simple carbohydrates found in processed foods.

-Herbs like turmeric, ginger and chamomile contain anti-inflammatory properties.
-Including these stuff in meals can reduce inflammation caused due to anxiety disorder.
+• Herbs like turmeric, ginger and chamomile contain anti-inflammatory properties.
+Including this stuff in meals can reduce inflammation caused by anxiety disorders.

-Reduce your alcohol, caffeine, added sugar, high salt and fat intake.
-Especially transfat may help also help reduce inflammation.
+• Reduce your intake of alcohol, caffeine, added sugar, high salt, and fat.
+Especially, trans fats may also help reduce inflammation.

-You should include antioxidants in your daily diet like ashwagandha, omega-3 fatty acids, green tea and lemon balm.
+• You should include antioxidants in your daily diet, such as ashwagandha, omega-3 fatty acids, green tea, and lemon balm.

 Patients Concern